 Our “non-essential” or marketing-related information (see above) we will only keep for a limited period of time, but will assume that you will want to continue receiving our standard marketing e-mails and information once you’ve opted in to receive them.
 We may periodically review our contact information and remove details where we believe the data is no longer accurate or current.
 If that happens, please let us know that you still wish to receive communications from us.

-The essential information will be used and retained for so long as we are providing the Services to you or need to keep the personal data in order to deal with any queries and/or disputes.
+The essential information will be used and retained for so long as we are providing the Services to you or need to keep the personal data in order to deal with any queries and/or disputes or for regulatory purposes.

 Otherwise, if you ask us to delete your personal data this may prevent us from providing some or all of our Services, though your obligation to continue paying for them until then end of your contract term will persist.